 France and Namibia

 There is not a cloud in the sky over France’s relationship with Namibia.
+It still builds on the memory of the commitment made in 1980 by France to support SWAPO’s struggle for independence.
 In addition to our Embassy in Windhoek, France also has a free-standing Alliance française branch in Namibia, situated in Swakopmund.
-A major Franco-Namibian cultural centre (CCFN) in Windhoek is the final aspect of our cultural action.
+The Franco-Namibian Cultural Centre (CCFN) in Windhoek is a key institution in our cultural action.

 Three French Ministers have visited Namibia in the last ten years: The Minister of Transport, Mr Gilles de Robien, in December 2006; the Minister of State for Cooperation and Francophonie, Mr Jean-Marie Bockel, in September 2007; and Ms Ségolène Royal, Minister of Ecology, Sustainable Development and Energy, in August 2015.
 A delegation of French Senators from the France-Southern Africa friendship group spurred on exchanges between the two countries’ parliaments with a visit to Windhoek in September 2013.
 The Speaker of the Namibian Parliament was received at the French Senate in 2015.